 \subsection{Domain adaptation}

 Following the experiment described in Section \ref{sec:dom_adap}, we show that the global latent variable is also complete and continuous.

-Similarly, as did in \ref{sec:dom_adap} with the private latent space interpolation, we could implement such interpolation directly from the global space by sampling from $\Zn$ and generating a sample that both domains can understand.
-The next two examples illustrate that behavior.
-Again, we select two new CelebA observations, and we project them to the global space $\Z$ as $\mathbf{g}_{1,:}$ and $\mathbf{g}_{2,:}$.
+Similarly, as in \ref{sec:dom_adap} with the interpolation of private latent space, we could implement this interpolation directly from the global space by sampling from $\Gn$ and generating a sample that both domains can understand.
+The next two examples illustrate this behaviour.
+Again, we select two new CelebA observations and project them to the global space $\Z$ as $\mathbf{g}_{1,:}$ and $\mathbf{g}_{2,:}$.
 Then, we calculate $ \mathbf{g}_{\lambda,:}$ following Eq. (\ref{eq:esc3_ztrans1}).
 For this scenario, each generative network decodes $\mathbf{g}_{\lambda,:}$ creating a pair of images.
 In Fig. \ref{fig:esc3_ztrans2} the reconstructed sequences $\mathbf{x}^{(m)}_{\lambda,:}|\mathbf{g}_{\lambda,:}$ are shown.

-Each one of the $\mathbf{g}_{\lambda,:}$ generates meaningful content showing completeness.
+Each of the $\mathbf{g}_{\lambda,:}$ generates meaningful content showing completeness.
 However, there is a trade-off between both domains.
-On the one hand, the CelebA domain shows better continuity leading to a clear transition between both images.
-On the other hand, the Cartoon domain, characterized by a discrete set of features, shows better completeness where every $\mathbf{g}_{\lambda,:}$ creates a cartoon avatar without any distortion or artifact.
+On the one hand, the CelebA domain shows better continuity, leading to a clear transition between both images.
+On the other hand, the Cartoon domain, characterised by a discrete set of features, shows better completeness where every $\mathbf{g}_{\lambda,:}$ creates a cartoon avatar without any distortion or artefact.